qsnake/gpaw/doc/download.rst

 .. note::

-   GPAW should be retrieved together with compatible ASE release (see :ase:`Download and install ASE <download.html>`).
+   GPAW should be retrieved together with the compatible ASE release (see :ase:`Download and install ASE <download.html>`).

+.. _latest_development_release:

 Latest development release
 ==========================